blended-insights/carver/apps/web/docs/DEVELOPMENT.md

-# Carver Watcher Dashboard Development Guide
+# Carver Dashboard Development Guide

-This guide provides information for developers who want to extend, modify, or contribute to the Carver Watcher Dashboard.
+This guide provides information for developers who want to extend, modify, or contribute to the Carver Dashboard.

 ## Development Environment